• About

 Wild violets have mild, pleasant-tasting leaves that are best when they’re young.
 You can add them to salads along with the pretty edible flowers.
 They can also be used in cooking, though be aware they have a high mucilage content, making them one of the best herbs for coughs, but also a bit on the slimy side when cooked.

-Check out our collection of wild violet recipes for creative ways to use these lovely spring greens.
+Find out more about wild violet leaf and then check out our collection of wild violet recipes for creative ways to use these lovely spring greens.

 GARLIC MUSTARD